Skip to content

 Transfers abroad follow CBN rules, and UAE banks ask for clear source-of-funds evidence.
 We’re not financial advisers — confirm the route with a Nigerian adviser, and see our source-of-funds guide to prepare.

-See your exact UAE setup cost from Nigeria
+Build your UAE setup estimate from Nigeria

 Open the cost calculator →